Gideon Welles: Early political career

 After successfully gaining admission, from 1827 to 1835, he participated in the Connecticut House of Representatives as a Democrat.
-Following his service in the Connecticut General Assembly, he served in various posts, including State Controller of Public Accounts in 1835, Postmaster of Hartford (1836–41), and Chief of the Bureau of Provisions and Clothing for the Navy (1846–49).
+Following his service in the Connecticut General Assembly, he served in various posts, including State Controller of Public Accounts in 1835, Postmaster of Hartford (1836–1841), and Chief of the Bureau of Provisions and Clothing for the Navy (1846–1849).

 Welles was a Jacksonian Democrat who worked very closely with Martin Van Buren and John Milton Niles.
 His chief rival in the Connecticut Democratic Party was Isaac Toucey, whom Welles would later replace at the Navy Department.
-While Welles dutifully supported James K. Polk in the 1844 election, he would abandon the Democrats in 1848 to support Van Buren's Free Soil campaign.
+While Welles dutifully supported James K. Polk in the 1844 election, he abandoned the Democrats in 1848 to support Van Buren's Free Soil Party campaign.

 Mainly because of his strong anti-slavery views, Welles shifted allegiance in 1854 to the newly established Republican Party and founded a newspaper in 1856 (the Hartford Evening Press) that would espouse Republican ideals for decades thereafter.
 He was the Republican nominee for governor in the 1856 Connecticut gubernatorial election, coming in third behind William T. Minor and Samuel Ingham.